(250) North Sacramento

 (916) 408-6000

-The CHP Explorer Program offers a unique and challenging opportunity to young men and women to become an integral part of the Department's operations, and experience what a career in law enforcement would be like.
-Successful completion of the Explorer Program can open many doors and present many opportunities for the youth of tomorrow, especially for an Explorer who is planning to make the CHP a career.
+The CHP Explorer Program offers young men and women a unique and challenging opportunity to become an integral part of the Department's operations and experience a career in law enforcement.
+Successful completion of the Explorer Program can open many doors and present many opportunities for the youth of tomorrow, especially for an Explorer who plans to make the CHP a career.

-For more information regarding the North Sacramento CHP Explorer Program, please contact Officer Amy Walker at (916) 348-2300.
+For more information regarding the North Sacramento CHP Explorer Program, please contact Officer Justin Fetterly at (916) 348-2300.

-The California Highway Patrol offers challenging and exciting careers in the field of law enforcement.
-If you are interested in diversity, challenges, and opportunities, the CHP invites you to apply to become a part of our professional organization.
-We keep competitive and current with training and technology, keeping the citizens of California safe.
-We have many employment opportunities, and we invite you to look into the California Highway Patrol for your future.
+The California Highway Patrol offers challenging and exciting careers in law enforcement.
+If you are interested in diversity, challenges, and opportunities, the CHP invites you to apply and become part of our professional organization.
+We remain competitive and up-to-date with training and technology to keep the citizens of California safe.
+We have numerous employment opportunities, and we encourage you to consider the California Highway Patrol for your future.

-The Department provides an excellent salary, full medical benefits, and a defined benefits retirement program.
+The Department provides an excellent salary, comprehensive medical benefits, and a defined benefit retirement program.

 FAQ